midesofek/uniswap-eagle/README.md

 ## Project Overview

-Uniswap Eagle is an open-source application that uses ChainStack's subgraph to index data from Uniswap and displays a list of token pairs.
+Uniswap Eagle is an open-source application that uses Chainstack's subgraph to index data from Uniswap and displays a list of token pairs.

 ![dashboard](./uniswap-eagle.png)